-IBM today released the FlashSystem 840, an all-flash array built with technology acquired from Texas Memory Systems Inc. and enhanced with IBM storage management features and performance
+IBM today released the FlashSystem 840, an all-flash array built with technology acquired from Texas Memory Systems Inc. and enhanced with IBM storage management features and performance enhancements.

 IBM's second-generation all-flash storage array uses the vendor's MicroLatency technology to double the performance of its predecessor and is targeted for analytical databases, virtualization environments, and public and private clouds.